 Individuals who seek admission to the Maryland bar by taking the Uniform Bar Examination (UBE) in Maryland, transferring a Qualifying UBE Score to Maryland, or petitioning for admission without examination as an experienced out-of-state attorney will be required to complete the “Maryland Law Component,” pursuant to Maryland Rule 19-212 (effective March 1, 2019) and Board Rule 4 (effective March 1, 2019).
 The applicable Rule and Board Rule may be reviewed HERE.

-There is no specific deadline to complete the Maryland Law Component.
-For applicants taking the UBE in Maryland, the MLC must be completed not later than 2 years after the date of the notice that the applicant has passed the UBE, whenever that might be.
-For applicants proceeding by UBE Transfer and Petitioners proceeding by Admission Without Examination, the MLC must be completed not later than 2 years after the date of filing the Notice or Petition, whenever that might be.
+While there is no specific deadline to complete the Maryland Law Component (MLC), NO APPLICANT CAN BE RECOMMENDED FOR ADMISSION PRIOR TO COMPLETING THE MLC.
 Failure to complete the MLC is not grounds for an extension of the 2-year deadline under Maryland Rule 19-214.
+As such, for applicants taking the UBE in Maryland, the MLC should be completed not later than 2 years after the date of the notice that the applicant has passed the UBE, whenever that might be.
+For applicants proceeding by UBE Transfer and Petitioners proceeding by Admission Without Examination, the MLC should be completed not later than 2 years after the date of filing the Notice or Petition, whenever that might be.

 The purpose of the Maryland Law Component is to assure that newly admitted attorneys are familiar with key distinctions of Maryland law and procedure not tested in the components of the UBE and with core requirements for practicing law in Maryland, the violation of which may result in their authority to practice law being suspended.